 Are Green Smoothies That Good For You?

 Green shakes are excellent for incorporating leafy greens, like kale and spinach, into your diet.
-According to an article in WebMD, these drinks are rich in vitamins and minerals like potassium, folate, Vitamin A, and Vitamin C. They are also rich in fiber, which lowers your glucose and cholesterol levels.
+According to WebMD, these drinks are rich in vitamins and minerals like potassium, folate, Vitamin A, and Vitamin C. They are also rich in fiber, which lowers your glucose and cholesterol levels.